levimcg/recipe-book/src/recipes/2014-09-26-red-lentil-soup.md

 title: Red Lentil Soup
 body: archive-page
 description: Red lentils and lots of spices make this a great soup for early fall.
 Also, it doesn't hurt that it's so dang simple to make.
-prep: 15 minutes
+prep: 15 min
-cook: 45 minutes
+cook: 45 min
 ingredients:
   - 1 16oz. package of red lentils
   - 2 quarts of chicken stock